 In terms of sales the Fortuner began to witness its bright fortunes ever since the 2nd generation was introduced in 2016.
 The SUV recorded its highest sales in fiscal year 2017-18 with 4,186 units sold before the economic uncertainties clouded the auto sector.
 However in fiscal year 2019-20, Fortuner sales were down at just 1,163 units which is -55% less than the sales from previous year and -72% less than its highest figure from 2017-18.

 The Fortuner has been the most expensive local assembled vehicle in Pakistan.
 After the latest increase in price by IMC, the Fortuner is currently priced at PKR 91.49 lac for the flagship 2.8L Sigma4 diesel variant, whereas the 2.7L VVTi petrol cost PKR 83.99 lac whereas the base G variant is available for PKR 76.99 lac.
 The Limited Edition TRD Sportivo variant is priced at PKR 93.99 lac.

 Related: Is this Toyota Hilux or a Fortuner?

-Now with the Fortuner facelift making its global debut, sooner or later it will reach our markets too.
+Now with the Fortuner facelift have made its global debut, sooner or later it will reach our markets too.
 However with the sort of changes incorporated, we can always expect a price bump.
 Even with minor visual enhancements, prices are increased by a considerable margin here but if all the goodies that are offered with the 2020 Fortuner facelift reaches here, we believe the prices might come close to PKR 10 million (read 1 crore).

 However if the company offers the flagship Legender here, its surely going to surpass the 10 PKR million mark considering the fact that it has much richer equipment, enhanced suspension, better safety suite and much distinct exterior enhancements than the regular Fortuner facelift.
 But whether all these features are going to make it here, remains a question that can only be answered with time.

 With currency dwindling at Rs 168 against the Dollar, added duties & taxes by the government followed by frequent price hikes by the companies, auto sales already reduced to half and the COVID-19 pandemic has made the situation even worse for the local auto sector.